 Click here to learn more about the 7 Day Diet Plan.

-Question For Discussion: What's your favorite seasonal fruit?
+Question For Discussion: What's your favorite seasonal fruit to add to smoothies?

 Answer in the comments section below or join the conversation on The Rising Spoon Facebook page.
 Prefer Twitter?
 And feel free to circle me on Google Plus or follow me on Pinterest.